International Activities in the Denver/Boulder Area

 Off Campus Activities

-Participate in your Study Abroad Provider's Alumni Programs: Many study abroad providers offer returnees tips on "reverse culture shock", reintegrating into the community, and ways to stay involved with your provider or other students from your program.
+Participate in your Education Abroad Provider's Alumni Programs: Many education abroad providers offer returnees tips on "reverse culture shock", reintegrating into the community, and ways to stay involved with your provider or other students from your program.
 Check out the links below for information on your provider's alumni program.
 (Please note that not all providers have alumni programs.)

 African Community Center: Their mission is to help refugees rebuild safe, sustainable lives in Denver through supportive networks of people, services and community activities.
 Their vision is to be an integrative center of multicultural exchange where community members feel a sense of belonging and actively contribute to an inclusive society.